mirego/csgames18-competition/README.md

 - mark them as "picked up" to easily see those that were found and those that are left.
 - Pickup notes: When parts are picked up, it could also be useful to add information from the situation.
 Part photo, pickup notes, etc - a form could be displayed to enter these details.
 - Persistence: While entering data in the app has its value, it's rendered useless if everything is forgotten once the app is closed.
 Implementing a local storage would insure persistence.
-- Send your position, get distance between all points

 ## Team